 We invite applications from independently-minded undergraduates that have demonstrated excellence at the undergraduate level in a relevant subject.
 Applicants should have an interest in electromagnetics, acoustics, nanotechnology and/or materials science, and are expected to demonstrate creativity and be open-minded to collaborative work and innovation.

-A cohort of 20 academically excellent researchers joined us in 2016 from around the UK, Europe and the globe.
+Our Centre consists currently of over 60 postgraduate researchers from around the UK, Europe and the globe.
 Our UK and EU students receive a stipend to cover living expenses and fees, and we are normally able to offer small number also to International students.
 Industry-orientated studentships may also include a top-up to the stipend.